-A Duty RA is rostered from:
+A Duty RA is rostered from 7.00pm to 12.00am (midnight) Monday to Sunday.

-• Weekdays (Monday to Friday) 7.00pm to 11.00pm

-During this time the Duty RA is responsible for outside of office hours administrative operations, responding to student behaviour that is inappropriate or in breach of the resident code of conduct, in particular behaviour which has potential to endanger the safety of the community or result in damage to University or personal property.
+The Duty RA is responsible for after office hours administrative operations, responding to student behaviour that is inappropriate or in breach of the resident code of conduct, in particular behaviour which has potential to endanger the safety of the community or result in damage to University or personal property.
 In such circumstances they act with the authority of the Principal.
 You are expected to follow their requests or directions accordingly.